The Natural Health Guide to Food Additives

 Safety Concern: These synthetic food additives are absorbed in significant concentrations in the gut and are not considered safe.
 They are linked to cardiovascular and kidney complications making it especially critical for those with a predisposition to kidney problems to avoid.

-Phosphorous acid is further associated with increased risk for osteoporosis and may promote other health complications because it inhibits the absorption rate of calcium into the body.
+Phosphorous acid is further associated with an increased risk for osteoporosis and may promote other health complications because it inhibits the absorption rate of calcium into the body.

 Potassium Bromate: